-The College Store accepts most common forms of payment (cash, checks, credit cards, gift cards) as well as offering the convenience to pay with the Lafayette ID with charges appearing on your student account.
-Balances due on a student account are available and payable online at finadmin.lafayette. edu/pay-bill.
-Remember that past-due balances on the student account may result in delays with course registration.
+The store welcomes many common forms of payment (cash, checks, credit cards, gift cards).
+In addition, students may charge purchases to their student account using their Lafayette ID.
+Balances due on purchases charged to a student account are available and payable online along with other student account activity at finadmin.lafayette.edu/pay-bill.
+Remember that past-due balances on your student account may result in delays with course registration and other implications.